 Eligibility and nomination for both Student Research Awards: These awards will be given to scientists in recognition of an outstanding paper resulting from research done as a graduate student.
 The nominee must be first author of the paper if there is more than one author.
 Nominated papers must be published in a peer-reviewed journal and be in the area of aquatic ecology.
 The nominee also must be a member in good standing of the ESA Aquatic Section at the time of nomination.
 Self-nominations and nominations by colleagues are welcomed.
 Applications will be reviewed by the Awards Committee appointed by the Officers of the Aquatic Section.
 Candidates will be judged based upon the paper’s contribution to the field, including its originality, study design, and impact.
 At the time of the nomination deadline, the paper must be published and the nominee must be a graduate student or have received the Ph.D. within two years (see additional criteria above).

 To submit a nomination for the Frost Award or the Exceptional Promise award, please complete this form by July 1st.

 2. A brief letter describing the impact of the paper on the field and stating the date of completion of the degree if the nominee is no longer a student

 3. A letter of support from the major professor that also confirms eligibility of the nominee for the award

 Best Student Talk in Aquatic Ecology

 The Aquatic Ecology Section also gives an award for the best talk in aquatic ecology presented at the annual ESA meeting by a student in the Aquatic Section.
-The student must apply for the Section’s award by sending an email with the subject line “Best Student Talk” to the Section Secretary, Chip Small (email@example.com).
+Both oral presentations and poster presentations are eligible.
+Please complete this form by July 1st to be considered for this award.

 Student Travel Awards